 The majority of modern water softeners carry out automatic regenerations.

-Your softener may need to be set up manually in the first place, and you might have to input your information into the control panel to determine how much salt and water will run through the tank every day.
+Your softener may need to be initially programmed, and you might have to input information into the control panel to determine how much salt will be used during regeneration and how often regenerations occur.

-Once the unit has figured out an average, it will decide how often it will have to regenerate to provide optimum hard water treatment.
+Once the unit has compiled average water usage data, it will help determine how often it will need to regenerate to provide optimum hard water treatment.

-Typically, softeners will regenerate 2-3 times a week, usually during the night.
+Typically, softeners will regenerate once per week, usually during the night.

 How Do I Set the Regeneration Frequency on My Water Softener?

 The latest water softener systems allow you to set regeneration frequency on the control valve.